appium/appium/docs/en/contributing-to-appium/grunt.md

 By default, `grunt buildApp` builds apps using the iPhone 7.1 simulator SDK.
-You can overwrite the simulator by passing another SDK to grunt (to figure out which SDKs you have available, try `xcodebuild -showsdks`:
+You can overwrite the simulator by passing another SDK to grunt (to figure out which SDKs you have available, try running `xcodebuild -showsdks`):

     > grunt buildApp:UICatalog:iphonesimulator6.1